azproduction/lmd/README.md

  - If all you modules are in-package then set `async` flag to false (300 bytes less)
  - If async require fails (status code will be >= 400) loader will return `undefined` (LMD doesn't re-request on error)
+ - If you are performing parallel loading of the same resource add `race: true` (Disabled by default) flag to prevent duplication of requests.

 ```javascript
 // Valid